nkosi-tauro/eportfolio/module_ssd/unit9.md

 ## Developing an API for a Distributed Environment

 I tried out one of Pythons libraries called FastAPI to create a simple todolist API with basic CRUD functionality.
-Although for the Summative assesment we will be utilising Django, I wanted to play around with something new.
+Although for the Summative assessment we will be utilizing Django, I wanted to play around with something new.
 View Project here: [test-fastapi](https://github.com/nkosi-tauro/test-fastapi)

 ### Snippets